austrianredcross/stopp-corona-android/README.md

 ## License

-This code is distributed under the Apache License 2.0.
+This code is distributed under the GNU Affero General Public License version 3.
 See the [LICENSE.txt](LICENSE.txt) file for more info.

 Notices for third party libraries in this repository are contained in [NOTICE.txt](NOTICE.txt).